Christianity in Cuba: Protestants in Cuba during the colonial period 1498–1898

 As with the Anglicans and Methodists, the Baptists found their initial converts working among Cuban exiles in Florida.
 In 1882, Juaquín de Palma, who became a Baptist in Florida, returned to Cuba as a Bible distributor with the American Bible Society.
 He was joined in 1883 by colporteurs Alberto J. Díaz and Pedro Duarte, who were Episcopalian laymen.
 Later in 1883, Diaz established an independent Protestant church in La Havana, which became Iglesia Bautista Getsemaní in 1886 after Diaz became an ordained Baptist minister in 1885 under the Reverend William F. Wood of Key West, Florida, and became affiliated with the Southern Baptist Convention (SBC).

 Religious tolerance until 1886 existed only for foreigners until the Episcopal minister Pedro Duarte went directly to the Spanish Crown citing injustices done to him by local authorities.
 As a result, the Spanish Constitution of 1876 extended to Cuba in 1886.

 The difficulties experienced leads and coincides with the next.
 Protestantism in Cuba was until 1898 Cuban.
 The foreign presence after Spain contributed to this change:

 In 1898 North American intervention brought full religious lawful equality to Cuba.
 The arrival of large numbers of returning Cuban exiles and foreign missionaries also contributed to a growing number of Protestant churches.
 The years following the U.S. intervention were years of sway for the North American Mission Boards in Cuba… Their activities were not limited to organizing churches, but many also invested in founding schools and hospitals.
 The large U.S. missionary presence in Cuba to a certain point eclipsed the original native missionary efforts, and tensions between foreign and local leaders occurred in virtually every Protestant denomination.

 The 20th century would be followed by what would be considered the Americanization of Protestantism.

+Freedom of Religion

+In 2023 Cuba has been ranked as the 27th most dangerous country to be a Christian, and it was noted that leaders and members of several religious groups have been persecuted, arrested, interrogated and forced into exile.

+In the same year, Cuba was given 3 out of 4 for religious freedom.